zarinlo/codelabs/codelab-springboot-api.md

 Copy the whole thing and create a `.gitignore` file in the root directory of this project.
 Paste the values in the file and hit save.

-✅All done!
+✅ All done!
 Now let's get coding 😎

 <!-- ---------------------------------------------------------------------------------------------------------------- -->
 ## Create API Object Models